EnomisTheArtist/TinyToggle/README.md

 # Methods

-you can interact programmatically with the controller using the implemented methods.
+You can interact with the controller using the implemented methods.

 ### Toggle